FINDING YOUR LIFE PURPOSE

 Additional Reflections

-Sometimes life gets out of hand, taking unexpected twists and turns.
+Sometimes life takes unexpected twists and turns, getting out of hand.
 Sometimes we don’t have much in the way of resources or know-how to deal with unknown territory.
 What can we do?
 We can find help where help is available – usually in unexpected places.
-We now have a genuine opportunity to reach deep within ourselves and beyond to seek solutions that will give us the momentum for getting unstuck from dark places.
-Not only do we seek for solutions, we seek courage to face our terror.
+We now have a genuine opportunity to reach deep within ourselves and beyond to seek solutions that will give us the momentum to move forward and escape from dark places.
+Not only do we seek solutions, but we also strive to find the courage to face our fears.
 We find hope in each breath, and we receive messages and guidance from sources that were previously hidden from us.
 In extremity, our senses intensify, giving us the ability to understand the language of signs and symbols that were previously invisible and incomprehensible.

-We will infrequently remember or truly grasp the reasons for life reversals.
+We often forget or fail to truly grasp the reasons behind life’s reversals.
 While we may have asked for intervention on behalf of our souls, it is also possible to be thrust helplessly into irrevocable life shifts that were not part of the original plan for our lives.
-Despite being cast away – whether or not of our own choice and design – we can still forge our way forward in reliance on the most powerful intrinsic attribute each and every one of us possesses.
+Despite being cast away – whether or not of our own choice and design – we can still forge our way forward in reliance on the most powerful intrinsic attribute each one of us possesses.
 And that is our legacy, as chips off the old block that is God, to be the Creators of a new life.

-When you are expressing your unique piece of the Tao, your life will be a beautiful reflection of who you are because you will be being who you came here to be, and doing what you came here to do.
+When you express your unique piece of the Tao, your life will be a beautiful reflection of who you are, because you will be being who you came here to be and doing what you came here to do.

 Translate »